UCLALibrary/docker-kakadu/README.md

 This is what you want.
 You do not want to add your Kakadu code as a submodule since the repository is private and should not be linked to this project's code.

+#### Using the UCLA Image

 If you're from UCLA and using a pre-built Docker image, you will need to include our DockerHub account on the above commands; for instance:

     docker run --rm -v $(pwd):/home/kakadu uclalibrary/kakadu test.tif

 You will need to have access to that private repository, too, so please contact someone on the Services team to help you get set up on DockerHub.

+#### Using Image Files in Other Directories

 It is also possible to test an image that is not in your current directory.
-This can be done in one of two ways: extending the image file path or changing the volume mount point:
+This can be done in one of two ways: by extending the image file path or by changing the volume mount point:

     docker run --rm -v $(pwd):/home/kakadu kakadu src/test/resources/images/test.jp2